mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

       serviceSubnet: 10.0.51.0/24
 ```

 Konvoy ships with the default CIDR as `192.168.0.0/16`.
-One needs to make sure that `podSubnet` should not overlap with `serviceSubnet`.
+You should make sure that `podSubnet` does not overlap with `serviceSubnet`.

 ### Network Policy